Donotavio/Donotavio/README.md

 # About Me

 - 🔭 I am currently working as a Database Analyst
-- 🌱 I am currently learning python
+- 🌱 Currently studying Data Science Bachelor
 - 📫 How to reach me: ribeitemp@gmail.com
 - ⚡ Fun fact: I'm a technology lover